tgb20/tgb20.github.io/index.md

 Projects with an * means that source code for the project has been lost to time, and only video or photographs exist.
 I have done my best to describe these projects.

+*The following projects are sorted by year, but beyond that not any other order.*

 ## 2019

 ## 2018